-Though back-to-school might look a little different this year, there are still some basic supplies you’ll need to make sure you or your child are set up for success in the classroom or office.
+With summer drawing to a close and the school year about to begin again, there are some basic supplies you’ll need to make sure you or your child are set up for success in the classroom or office.

 There are endless uses for a durable, ethical backpack this fall, whether that’s camping, hiking, or simply trekking your work-from-home gear to the nearest coffee shop with an outdoor patio.